The Development Plan sets out a vision of how communities will develop in the future.

 This supports the LDP and is an important consideration in the determination of planning applications.

 Preparation and review of the Local Development Plan

-The Local Development Plan Action Programme (2018 update) identifies policies and proposals required to implement the LDP.
+The Angus Local Development Plan Action Programme identifies the actions needed to implement the policies and proposals of the LDP.

 The current Angus Local Development Plan (LDP), which was adopted in September 2016, is now undergoing a review.

-Regular updates on how we are progressing with the preparation of Angus Plan 2021 and how to keep informed about opportunities to get involved in our various engagement activities during the different stages of preparing Angus Plan 2021 will be available through our dedicated engagement hub - Shaping Angus - AngusPlan.
+Updates on how we are progressing with the preparation of Angus Plan and how to keep informed about opportunities to get involved in our various engagement activities during the different stages of preparing Angus Plan will be available through our dedicated engagement hub - Shaping Angus - AngusPlan.

 Statutory Supplementary Guidance expands upon existing policies and proposals to support the Angus Local Development Plan.

 Statutory Supplementary Guidance is subject to extensive consultation and formal adoption procedures via Scottish ministers.
 This gives it significant weight when making planning decisions.

 Adopted Statutory Supplementary Guidance